Why PEACE & LOVE Is Replacing RICE in Injury Recovery

 πŸƒ When can I start moving again?

 Movement should begin as early as safely possible.
-Our approach is to initiate guided motion within the first 24–72 hours, depending on the type of injury.
+Our approach is to initiate guided motion within 24–72 hours, depending on injury type and severity.

 Injured?
 Let’s Start Your Healing Today